AustingDong/Probing-Vis-Literacy-of-VLMs/README.md

 ### Docker

-You can also run this app using Docker
+You can also run this app using Docker without setup

 ```shell
 docker build -t probing-vis-literacy .